crdant/embedded-cluster-ami/README.md

 ## Overview

-The AMI generator uses Packer to build customized AMIs that include:
+The image generator uses Packer to build customized images that include:

 - A specific Replicated application and channel
 - The Embedded Cluster components